 Learning Progressions Focus Area

 What are learning progressions?
 This overview provides some definitions and links to other learning progressions resources.

-In this Teachers’ College Reading Writing Project (TCRWP) video (11 min.), Alisson, the teacher, uses a TCRWP self-assessment tool, deeper questioning, and descriptors within an informational writing learning progression to guide first graders to analyze and improve their writing.
+In this Teachers’ College Reading Writing Project (TCRWP) video (11 min.), Alison, the teacher, uses a TCRWP self-assessment tool, deeper questioning, and descriptors within an informational writing learning progression to guide first graders to analyze and improve their writing.